jlinoff/pam/PROPOSAL.md

 the way that mattered.
 It now uses `new Function(js)`, matching Selenium, with `getRandomValues` on a prototype rather than as an own property, matching Chrome.

+### PAM's preference toggles are buttons, not checkboxes

+`mkPrefsCheckBox()` builds a `<button>` wrapping an `<i>` whose class carries the state: `bi-check2-square` when on, `bi-square` when off.
+There is no `<input type="checkbox">` anywhere.

+Selenium's `is_selected()` returns False for a button regardless of anything, so an assertion written against it can never pass — and worse, it reports nothing about whether the click that preceded it worked.
+The click was fine both times; the check was incapable of noticing.

+`pref_toggle_state()` reads the icon class instead.
+Verified against a rendered Preferences dialogue: the control is a BUTTON, it wraps an `<i>`, and the class flips with the preference.

+Two lessons, both general: a control that looks like a checkbox may not be one, and an assertion that cannot fail is worse than no assertion because it looks like coverage.

+### `.text` versus `textContent`, three times over

+Selenium's `.text` returns the *rendered* text, so it is empty for anything not displayed. `get_attribute('textContent')` reads the DOM regardless.
+That distinction has now caused three separate failures:

+1. The e2e menu assertion, where the hidden `Print` entry read as `''`.
+2. The Edit dialogue check, looking for a record title that lives in an input value — `textContent` does not include input values either, so that one needed `get_attribute('value')`.
+3. `shot_editable_field_row`, matching a `Name` label that is `display:none`
+   in exactly the state being captured.
+The check failed on a correct page.

+The rule: use `.text` when you want what the user sees, `textContent` when the element may be hidden, and `get_attribute('value')` for form inputs.
+Getting it wrong fails in the direction that looks like a broken page rather than a broken test.

 ### Sources of churn found by running it twice